TouchMe-Inc/l4d2_mix_team/README.md

 # About mix_team
 Plugin adds voting for mixing teams.
 The mix_team plugin itself does not implement any mixing of players, but provides an API.

 Several prepared author's mix types are available: mt_capitan and mt_random.
+Also mix by rank [VersusStats](https://github.com/TouchMe-Inc/l4d2_versus_stats)

 ## Commands
 `!mix <type>` - start mix <type>.